itsluap/books/the_wrong_answer/chapters/chapter-04-the-forgotten-library.md

 The day moved forward like a machine that enjoyed its job.
 When the final chord told them to go home, Mara did not go home.
 Not yet.

-She folded into the end-of-day river and then stepped out of it in the east corridor, where the paint had learned to be the color of blankness.
+She folded into the end-of-day river of students and then stepped out of it in the east corridor, where the paint had learned to be the color of blankness.
 The camera above the janitor’s door still pointed a little to the left—as if embarrassed to stare.
 She stood under it and let the building’s natural quiet talk to her: vents whispering, distant doors exhaling, the hum that meant night crew but not yet patrol.

 Three breaths in, three out.
 She counted and the world steadied.